hyperledger/besu-docs/docs/public-networks/concepts/transactions/types.md

 Ethereum network by allowing large amounts of data (blobs) to be included that cannot be directly accessed or processed by the Ethereum Virtual Machine (EVM).

-When a blob-carrying transaction is included in a block, the transaction doesn't contain the blob data itself, but rather a commitment to this data.
-This commitment can be verified by the EVM, ensuring the data's availability and integrity without the EVM needing to access the data directly.
+When the network includes a blob-carrying transaction in a block, the transaction doesn't actually contain the blob data itself.
+Instead, it contains a commitment to this data.
+The EVM can verify this commitment to ensure the data's availability and integrity without directly accessing the data.

 :::info

-A commitment refers to a cryptographic proof that serves as a secure and verifiable way to attest to the existence and integrity of the large data blobs.
+A commitment is a type of cryptographic proof that securely and verifiably confirms the existence and integrity of large data blobs.

 :::